 Meet Our Board

-The Board of Trustees’ primary responsibilities are strategic and fiduciary, ensuring that the School remain financially sustainable and approving Mission-appropriate policies.
+The Board of Trustees’ primary responsibilities are strategic and fiduciary, ensuring that the school remains financially sustainable and approving Mission-appropriate policies.

 The Board is the steward of the school’s future and works closely with the Head of School, the steward of the school’s day-to-day operations.
 The Board consists of approximately 15 members, 25 percent of whom are Quakers.
 The Board and its subcommittees conduct their business consistent with the decision-making practices of the Religious Society of Friends.